lbeckman314/liambeckman.com/_writings/dancing-all-around.md

 ---
-layout: my-default
 title: dancing all around
-description: We are clockwork you and I // clockwork until the day we die...
+desc: We are clockwork you and I // clockwork until the day we die...
 img:
-url:
+datea: 2016-11-10
 ---

 ```